openwms/org.openwms.common.comm/README.md

 ```

 # Architecture

-The module uses a couple of the well known Enterprise Integration Patterns ([EIP](http://www.enterpriseintegrationpatterns.com)), like a Router, Transformer or an Enricher.
-For that reason
+The module uses a couple of well known Enterprise Integration Patterns ([EIP](http://www.enterpriseintegrationpatterns.com)), like _Router_,
-[Spring Integration](https://projects.spring.io/spring-integration) is used as integration framework.
-In addition this is a very convenient and flexible way to adopt new transport channels
+_Transformer_ or the _Enricher_.
+For that reason [Spring Integration](https://projects.spring.io/spring-integration) is used as supporting
+integration framework.
+Additionally, this is a very convenient and flexible way to adopt new transport channels beside TCP/IP.
-beside TCP/IP.

 The overall integration architecture is shown below.
-The entry point is the `inboundAdapter` that is connected to a `TcpNetServerConnectionFactory` (not shown) and forwards incoming telegrams
+The entry point is the `inboundAdapter` that is connected to a `TcpNetServerConnectionFactory`
-to the `inboundChannel`.
-A first transformer (`telegramTransformer`) terminates the ASCII string and converts into a Spring [Message](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/messaging/Message.html).
+(not shown) and forwards incoming messages (synonym telegrams) to the `inboundChannel`.
+A first transformer (`telegramTransformer`)
+terminates the ASCII string and converts it into a Spring [Message](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/messaging/Message.html).
 This is done with support of the appropriate `MessageMapper` that must exist for each telegram type.
-For instance the [TimesyncTelegramMapper](src/main/java/org/openwms/common/comm/osip/synq/tcp/TimesyncTelegramMapper.java) knows best
-how to transform a String into a [TimesyncRequest](src/main/java/org/openwms/common/comm/osip/synq/TimesyncRequest.java).
-After the telegram is transformed into a valid message type the generic
+After the telegram is transformed into
-[`messageRouter`](src/main/java/org/openwms/common/comm/router/CommonMessageRouter.java) picks up the right queue and activates the proper `ServiceActivator`.
-Notice that the service activators
+a valid message type the generic _messageRouter_ picks up the right queue and activates the proper `ServiceActivator`.

-queue name is built on the fly and follows a naming convention.
-This is one aspect to support requirements NR003.
+Notice that the service activators queue name is built on the fly and follows a naming convention.
+This is one aspect to support requirement
+NR003.

 ![Architecture][4]

 # Deployment

-The TCP/IP driver can run completely independent of cloud infrastructure services.
-This
+The TCP/IP driver can run on locally, completely independent of cloud infrastructure services.
+The local setup is the appropriate deployment
-could be the appropriate deployment model during development or for small projects where
-no central infrastructure services are required.
+model during development or for small projects where no central infrastructure services are required.
 In a larger project setup with lots of
-subsystems and where the driver component is instantiated multiple times it makes sense to
+subsystems and where the driver component is instantiated multiple times it makes sense to keep configuration on a central config server,
-keep configuration on a central config server, this is where [OpenWMS.org Configuration](https://github.com/spring-labs/org.openwms.configuration)
+this is where [OpenWMS.org Configuration](https://github.com/spring-labs/org.openwms.configuration) comes into play and requires to run in a
-comes into play.
+distributed environment.

 ## Standalone Deployment

-As said all required configuration must be passed at startup time because no
-infrastructure services are required to access.
-Without any configuration the driver is
+As already mentioned, all required configuration must be passed at startup time because no infrastructure services are required to access.
-started with the provided default configuration that is suitable for one driver instance:
+Without any configuration the driver is started with the provided default configuration that is suitable for one driver instance:

 ```yaml
 owms: